Rhetos/Rhetos-wiki/Reading-querying-and-filtering-data.md

 1. a **POCO class** - Simple class with properties that describe the data structure, for example Bookstore.Book.
 2. a **repository class** - It contains methods for reading data, writing data and other business rules (validations, computations and other data processing), for example Book_Repository.
-3. a navigation class - This is a derivation of the POCO class, with additional references to other related entites.
+3. a navigation class - This is a derivation of the POCO class, with additional references to other related entities.
 This class is used with Entity Framework queries.
 The class is named Bookstore_Book to allow all modules in a single namespace to avoid ORM issues.

 **All repository classes implement the same interfaces**, in order to unify the different types of data sources.
 This helps developer to modify the implementation without affecting the usage.
 For example, when replacing a LINQ query with an SQL query, the other code that uses it remains the same, and the **web API** for reading the data source is unchanged.